Azure/cli-agent-for-aks/INSTRUCTIONS.md

 > [!NOTE]
 >The API key will appear as empty as you type, make sure to use the right API key
 > You can also skip the init experience by providing the values in the config file - passed through --config file
+> The Azure API Base refers to the Azure Open AI end point (which usually ends in openai.azure.com/), not the target URI of the deployment in Azure AI Foundry.
 > If the LLM configuration fails, please double check your API key and or the AZURE_API_BASE